 Processing speed can be defined as how long it takes to get stuff done.

 Dyslexia is linked to slow processing speed.
 Researcher Hermundur Sigmundsson and his colleagues at the Norwegian University of Science and Technology in Trondheim gave two simulated driving tests to six dyslexic volunteers and 11 other people.
 They were shown road signs as they drove on simulated country and city roads at different speeds.

 The researchers found that dyslexics were 20 percent slower to react to traffic signs during the rural drive and 30 percent slower to react in the city than the non-dyslexic controls.

 Memory is the retention of information over time.
-Although the word memory may conjure up an image of a singular, “all-or-none” process, it is clear that there are actually many kinds of memory, each of which may, to some extent, be independent of the other.
+Although the word memory may conjure up an image of a singular, “all-or-none” process, it is clear that there are many kinds of memory, each of which may, to some extent, be independent of the other.

 • Visual memory.
 A good visual memory is essential to build a “visual dictionary” in the brain.

-• Auditory memory involves being able to take in information that is presented orally, to process that information, store it in one’s mind and then recall what one has heard.
+• Auditory memory involves being able to take in information that is presented orally, process that information, store it in one’s mind and then recall what one has heard.

 Researchers studied 52 musicians, including 24 who are dyslexic and 28 who are not dyslexic, and compared the performance of the two groups in a variety of auditory tests.
 While the dyslexic musicians performed just as well as their non-dyslexic peers in auditory perception tests, they scored much lower on tests of auditory short-term memory.